 The word “rucksack” denotes a stout, hearty brick of a pack that fits well across the broad back of a soldier.
 However, if you’re not a very wide person, a wide rucksack can be an awkward burden.
 Remember, the point of carrying your stuff on your back is to free your hands.
 If your arms are constantly banging against a too-wide rucksack, your hands may be impeded or feel awkward.

-There many high quality framed rucksacks that offer a narrower profile.
+There are many high quality framed rucksacks that offer a narrower profile.
 This is where your test drive becomes even more critical.
-Admittedly, the bag will be narrower when it’s empty.
-But if you feel the back of your arms rubbing against the empty pack while you walk around the store, you need a narrower rucksack.
+Admittedly, the bag will be narrower when it’s empty, but if you feel the back of your arms rubbing against the empty pack while you walk around the store, you need a narrower rucksack.

 A rucksack with only one opening is not a good purchase unless you enjoy unpacking pretty much everything every time you need something.
 Instead, look for a pack with multiple openings as well as exterior pockets.
 Mesh side pouches for water bottles (or wet socks) can protect your (still dry) clothes and other supplies.

 Most outdoor gear is referred to as “water resistant”, so you know that the fabric itself sheds water.
 However, you’d be well served to invest in a waterproof cover for your rucksack to protect vital points like zippers from a torrential downpour.
-Invest in a ripstop waterproof cover so it will last, and consider getting one made of a light reflective material.
-If the skies grow dark, you’ll still be visible.
+Invest in a ripstop waterproof cover so it will last, and consider getting one made of a light reflective material, so that when the skies grow dark, you’ll still be visible.

 Finally, get a big waterproof cover with a drawstring so you can snug it down over the whole bag.
 Your next rucksack may be larger; why not plan to scale up?